DissonanceTrip/Pico7SegmentClock/README.md

 # Credit and Thanks
-Credit and Thanks to Engineezy (linked above under hardware) for the models and build instructions.
+Credit and Thanks to Engineezy https://engineezy.com/pages/about for the models and build instructions.
 10/10 I love your work <3

-Credit and Thanks to redoxcode [https://github.com/redoxcode/micropython-servo] for the micropython-servo library for servo control.
+Credit and Thanks to redoxcode https://github.com/redoxcode/micropython-servo for the micropython-servo library for servo control.
 10/10 made this super easy <3

 Credit to the Get Started Guide for the wlan_connect() method: https://projects.raspberrypi.org/en/projects/get-started-pico-w/2